Scottish income tax

 While Scottish income tax will apply to your armed forces income in the first instance, if you are a Scottish taxpayer, a retrospective payment will be made after the end of the tax year to ensure you pay no more income tax than other UK personnel.
 Details have not yet been provided but you can read the commitment on GOV.UK.

 Scottish income tax is not a separate tax, nor is it a devolved tax as such.

 It is a power that the Scottish Parliament has to affect the amount of income tax that Scottish taxpayers pay.
 To do this, the Scottish Parliament can set Scottish rates and bands (of income tax), which determine the rates of income tax payable by Scottish taxpayers on certain types of income.
-In 2016/17, the Scottish Parliament only had the power to set a single Scottish rate (the Scottish Rate of Income Tax), which determined the overall rates of income tax payable by Scottish taxpayers on certain types of income.

-Since Scottish income tax is not a separate tax, but part of the UK income tax system, HMRC administer and collect it, using the Pay As You Earn (PAYE) and self assessment systems.
+Since Scottish income tax is not a separate tax, but part of the UK income tax system, HMRC administer and collect it, using the Pay As You Earn (PAYE) and Self Assessment systems.

 Scottish income tax has applied since 6 April 2017.
 The Scottish Government announces the rate and bands in its draft Budget, which is published between October and December each year.
 The rates and bands for 2018/19 are set out in the ‘tax basics section’.